chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 Now run the script:
 >./make_COM_file.py -i for_index.pdb -o ref_COM_file.RST

+As an aside, we can also check that we have the correct atom indices directly from the prmtop using parmed.
+We need an input for parmed, see details_parmed.in
+>parm DMPC_MOH.prmtop
+>printDetails *
+>quit

+>parmed.py -i details_parmed.in

+You will see that the N31 atom index values corresponds to those in ref_COM_file.RST

 Please go through the AMBER manual so that you know what each line in the ref_COM_file.RST means.
 Important flags are:
 >rk2=2.5    *restraint force constant*
 >fxyz=0,0,1 *turn on umbrella COM in z-direction only*